Mijago/D2-Gear-Calculator/README.md

 Note: It thinks all your armor is masterworked!

 # How to use
+1. Download this repository, either with `git clone https://github.com/Mijago/D2-Gear-Calculator.git` or by downloading the ZIP-archive from github.
+2. Install python 3.8 or higher (tested with 3.8 and 3.9).
-1. Install packages: numpy, pandas, matplotlib, networkx
+3. Install the packages: numpy, pandas, matplotlib, networkx with `pip install numpy pandas matplotlib networkx`
-2. Put your destinyArmor.csv from DIM in this folder
+4. Open DIM, go to Settings and download the armor spreadsheet (at the end of the page).
+Put your destinyArmor.csv from DIM in the same folder as the `main.py`.
-3. Modify main.py to your liking.
+5. Modify main.py to your liking.
 Set the Weights high (~1.5) for perks you like and low (~0.4) for perks you dont care about.
-4. Execute main.py
+6. Execute main.py with `py main.py`.
-5. `???`
+7. `???`
-6. Profit
+8. Profit.
+It does **not** add any stat mods into account, so that's up to you!

 # Configuration
 Adapt the following configuration to your liking.